 But he wasn’t strong enough to take what he was destined for, not yet.

 As a young man, he set out on his own.
 His mother had passed, sickness and death were common occurrences for the misfortunate.
 Karthos vowed to return one day.
 The gilded lords, beyond the walls and high above the city, would know what it was to suffer too.
 Like the setting sun, the shadow of Baldur’s Gate sunk into the horizon as he forged his path to power.

 Karthos’ world was plunged into darkness.
 After weeks of traveling, he awoke to find himself below the pits of the earth itself.
 Taken in the night, sold into slavery to the Drow.
 For nearly 3 years, he survived where not even the light of hope could burn brightly lest it be snuffed out completely.
 Not a day went by that he didn’t plot his escape.
 Finally, his chance came and he took it.
 The tunnels rumbled and shook, boulders plummeted, the cavern collapsed around them.
 He’d survived, sealed off.
 He crawled over the bodies of the other slaves and his captors.
 His will alone carried his shattered body.
 He wandered the tunnels for days until he reached a giant carved stone door.

 The light was blinding.

 Exhausted and broken, he shambled through the mountains until he finally collapsed.

 He awoke to find himself in the motley company of ragged individuals surrounding a campfire.
-Dorned in red cloaks, and well armed, his stirring had drawn their attention.
-“Finally awake, aye?” an old weathered man shot him a sly smile.
-They were the Crimson Dogs, blades for hire, that took just about any job for the right amount of coin.
+“Finally awake, aye boy?” an old weathered man shot him a sly smile.
+They were the Crimson Dogs, blades for hire.

-By the strength of his sword arm, he’d begun to carve out a name for himself.
-They traveled the coast together, in the name of glory and the promise of riches.
-True mercenaries, through and through.
+By the growing strength of his sword arm, Karthos carved out a name for himself.
+They traveled the lands of Faerun in the name of glory and the promise of riches.